 There's a tonal shift as well.
 The emboldening of Lechowick and Latham at the top of Season 11 means more of the "unpredictability" on which they prided themselves.
 (Latham once boasted to the press that their Knots audience never knew what to expect from episode to episode.
 She didn't see that that obsessive need to impress the viewer was also their greatest flaw.)
+They seem to have forgotten the lessons of Season 8 through 10: that their brand of calculated cleverness works best when it's grounded by sound story-lines.
 As the season gets underway, the story-telling seems jittery and disorienting -- and ultimately, you come to realize it's because Lechowick and Latham are skipping over key plot points, to spring them later as "surprises."
 At times, they seem to be plotting backwards from the next big reveal.

 Gary -- as he was in the final third of Season 10 -- is still engaged in a flirtation with "Sally's friend," the woman he's never met.
 But as Season 11 starts, the presentation is baffling.
 When Sally's friend first telephoned Gary, and throughout Season 10, her features were concealed.
 It was clearly done to suggest that Gary's deranged ex Jill was still alive.
 The back of her head was much the same; it was all -- like Jill's hair -- a big tease: "Did Jill somehow survive?"
 (Teri Austin's name remained in the opening credits contractually; Lechowick and Latham used that to their advantage.)
 As Season 11 starts, Sally's friend is still being hidden: we see her photographed through vases, or close-ups of her legs caressing the telephone base.
 But Teri Austin is no longer in the opening credits, and the voice doesn't sound like her anymore.
 So why the mystery?
 Meanwhile, Val and Danny's relationship has heated up.
 "It's incredibly wonderful just to be around him," Val tells Karen.
 "Everything is right about him.
 It's as if falling in love just happened, and there's nothing you can do about it."
 Later on, she admits, in riotous hyperbole, "I have never loved anyone this much -- not even Gary."
 They're accelerating Val and Danny's relationship -- you just don't know why.
 Joan Van Ark and Sam Behrens do their best with what they're given, but because there's no smoldering chemistry between them, the audience is never persuaded to accept the leaps that the writers are making.
 And the writers know it.
 So they fall back on a familiar Lechowick-Latham tactic: having the characters speak for the audience.
 First Val expresses disbelief at how fast the relationship is progressing, then Karen expresses disbelief -- as if that will preempt our own disbelief.